 - Brianna Warner, CEO of Atlantic Sea Farms, the first commercially viable seaweed farm whose goal is to diversifying how our coastal waters are used and providing a domestic, fresh, healthy alternative to imported seaweed products

-General registration is $35; valued farmer/producer friends can receive a discounted price of $15.
-The first 50 people to register will receive an invitation to the exclusive March 31 tasting.
+General registration is $40; valued farmer/producer friends can receive a discounted price of $25.
+The first 75 people to register will receive a complimentary sample box that includes products and coupons from an array of program participants.
 Go to www.foodfinanceinstitute.org/EdibleAlphaLive.

 Edible-Alpha® is not just a podcast.
 It’s also a digital resource hub providing entrepreneurs and our collaborative network with actionable insights, training, resources and tools that empower them build and fund the next generation of profitable food, beverage and value-added farm businesses.
 Edible-Alpha® includes free educational content about the best financial practices of food, beverage and value-added farm businesses.
 Edible-Alpha® also includes premium content, digital training courses and access to a community of practitioners who can help the next generation of food and beverage businesses get profitable and raise money. www.edible-alpha.org